faustozamparelli/FITM8/README.md

 ### Task

 1. Open the Discover modal view
-2. Check out the other runnner profile card with his next workout plan
+2. Check out the other runner's profile card with their next workout plan
 3. Swipe left/right based on your interest

 ### Scenario